mehvishshakeel/StudySync/Backend/README.md

 ---

-# Project Name - Backend
+# StudySync - Backend

-This repository contains the backend code for the StudySync application.
+This repository contains the *Backend code* for the StudySync application.

 ## Prerequisites